-This section of our website displays education news from the BBC, the Daily Telegraph and The Scotsman.
+This section of our website displays education news from the BBC.
 We hope that you find the news headlines on this page useful, if you want to see more information about the news please click on the headline.

 Latest Education News from the BBCBBC News - Education & Family